 Some types of CDs are better suited for low-rate environments than others — for example, the bump-up.

 If interest rates go up, a bump-up CD allows the owner to seek a CD rate increase.
-With interest rates possibly rising again before the end of 2018, longer-term bump-up CDs would seem to be just the ticket for savers concerned about chasing yield and interest rate risk.
+With interest rates uncertain in 2019, longer-term bump-up CDs may be just the ticket for savers concerned about chasing yield and interest rate risk.

 Rates on bump-up CDs are typically competitive with traditional CDs but are less than a special promotional rate.